esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 Our tips:
 - **Any mutation to the team makes a new team.** Whenever a team member leaves or is added to the team, you should treat this as the start of a new team.
+The ways of working before can be maintained for a start but be prepared for large changes in the team dynamic, which will also influence which ways of working make up for the optimal team process.
 - **Teams need a coach.** Self-organization of teams doesn't happen automatically.
 It can be very beneficial to have someone in or close to the team that can coach the team in the right direction.